-Following Epstein’s death in 1959, Kathleen had the idea of forming this important collection with her close friend, Sally Ryan, who was a talented sculptor in her own right, as well as the granddaughter of a wealthy American tycoon.
-Together they amassed a collection of 365 works, including those by renowned artists such as Constable, Degas, Matisse, Monet, Picasso and Van Gogh, as well as by friends and family members such as Epstein, Lucian Freud, Theo Garman and Matthew Smith, alongside artefacts from many cultures around the world.
-Works are displayed in the thematic groupings prescribed by Kathleen on her donation, which allows the opportunity to make unexpected links and comparisons across different cultures and centuries.
+Kathleen developed the collection with her close friend, Sally Ryan (1916-1968).
+Sally was a talented sculptor in her own right, and the granddaughter of a wealthy American tycoon.
+Together they amassed a collection of 365 works, including those by European masters such as Constable, Degas, Matisse, Monet, Picasso and Van Gogh, as well as by friends and family members such as Epstein, Lucian Freud, Theo Garman and Matthew Smith, alongside artefacts from many cultures around the world.

 The Garman Ryan Epstein Collection

 While The Garman Ryan Collection is a closed collection, The New Art Gallery Walsall still actively seeks to collect works by Epstein and his associates.
-Any works collected with direct links to The Garman Ryan Collection form part of The Garman Ryan Epstein Collection, formed in 1996 as a subsidiary to the main collection, to continue to strengthen the body of work related to Epstein in our collections.
-There are currently around 200 works in The Garman Ryan Epstein Collection.
+Any works collected with direct links to The Garman Ryan Collection form part of The Garman Ryan Epstein Collection, started in 1996 as a subsidiary to the main collection, to continue to strengthen the body of work related to Epstein in our holdings.
+There are currently around 250 works in The Garman Ryan Epstein Collection.

 The Permanent Collection

-The New Art Gallery Walsall has an impressive Permanent Collection of over 3000 works, which have been collected since the foundation of the original art gallery in Walsall in 1892.
-As well as historic works and works with a particular resonance to Walsall, the Gallery retains a strong commitment to contemporary collecting, reflected in acquisitions made through the Contemporary Art Society Special Collection Scheme and Art Fund International, as well as works acquired from contemporary artists who have exhibited or had residencies at the Gallery.
+The New Art Gallery Walsall has an impressive Permanent Collection of over 3500 works, which have been collected since the foundation of the original art collection in Walsall in 1892.
+As well as Victorian history paintings and works with a particular resonance to Walsall, the Gallery retains a strong commitment to contemporary collecting, reflected in acquisitions made through the Contemporary Art Society Special Collection Scheme and Art Fund International, as well as works acquired from contemporary artists who have exhibited or had residencies at the Gallery.

 The Contemporary Art Society Special Collection Scheme

 This scheme ran between 1998-2004 and was funded by the arts lottery.
 It supported the acquisition by museums of contemporary art and crafts across the country.
-Through this scheme, The New Art Gallery Walsall has been able to add to its collections key works by Dorothy Cross, Rose Finn-Kelcey, Laura Ford, Darren Lago, Hew Locke, Mike Nelson, Yinka Shonibare, Yoshihiro Suda, Estelle Thompson, Gavin Turk and Richard Woods.
-The works that comprise this collection transferred ownership to Walsall Council from the Contemporary Art Society in 2014.
+Through this scheme, The New Art Gallery Walsall has been able to add to its collection key works by Dorothy Cross, Rose Finn-Kelcey, Laura Ford, Darren Lago, Hew Locke.

 The Art Fund International Scheme